 Can't find your remote's brand?
-It's likely that a previous owner has replaced it with an aftermarket alternative.
-Unfortunately, with any aftermarket product, these will not be branded.
+It's likely that a previous owner has replaced it with an aftermarket alternative or universal remote.
+Unfortunately, with any aftermarket product, these will be branded differently to a genuine garage remote or not branded at all.
 Instead, your next option will be to look at the garage door receiver to locate the brand.

 Genuine and aftermarket compatible garage door remotes